lesesalen/lesebot/README.md

 For production, I recommend hosting the bot in a Docker container and running that.
 It is fairly straight forward: edit the `deploy.sh` file and change the name from `lesebot` to whatever you want it to be and then just run it from the command line `./deploy.sh`.
+This will pull the latest version of the bot from the GitHub Docker Registry and deploy it.

-If you want to do this manually you can look at the commands that are run in `deploy.sh` and run them yourself, just remembe to build the bot locally first:
+If you want to do this manually you can look at the commands that are run in `deploy.sh` and run them yourself, just remember to build the bot locally first:

 ```sh
 $ docker build -t <name> .